ihpdep/LDES/README.md

 * Use the result files in POT code to get benchmark results.

 # Troubleshooting
 If it does not run directly, probably you need to compile the mex files by yourself.
 Please check the compile.m in ./utility/mexfiles and change the opencv path for your settings.
-We tested it with opencv 2.4.
+We tested it with opencv 2.4 and 3.4

 # Example
 ![tracking-example][logo]